HeHalutz: Interbellum (1918–1939)

 At its peak, between 1930 and 1935, HeHalutz operated in 25 countries throughout Europe, North Africa, the Middle East, and Northern South America.

+Soviet Union

+In 1926, HeHalutz was exiled from the Soviet Union for failing to respond to the "upsurge of internationalism."

 North America

 In 1932–1934, Golda Meir, later the prime minister of Israel, was the secretary of the women's chapter of HeHalutz in the United States.

 In 1932, the organization established headquarters in New York and twenty branches in cities and towns throughout the United States and Canada.
 Farms were then established to train members for agricultural work in Palestine.
 Such farms operated in Cream Ridge and Hightstown, New Jersey; Poughkeepsie, New York; Smithville, Ontario; and Colton, California.

 Germany

 In 1933, after Jews were expelled from the workforce in Nazi Germany, HeHalutz farms became the primary framework for vocational training and preparation for emigration.
+Alisa Fuss lived at a HeHalutz house before making aliyah in 1935.

 1939

 By the eve of Second World War in 1939, HeHalutz numbered 100,000 members worldwide, with approximately 60,000 having already emigrated (aliyah) to Mandate Palestine, and with 16,000 members in training centers (hakhsharot) for the pioneering life in the Land of Israel.